epadam/Production-Time-Series-Prediction-System/README.md

 Export your model for different platforms,

+model as code:

-model as code vs model as data
+model as data:

+Tensorflow Lite, OpenVino, Caffe2, ONNX, SavedModel, TorchScript

 ## Deploy, Monitor, Logging your Model